 Therefore, we advise that you seek assistance from an attorney if you are subject to a Medicaid audit or investigation.
 Our Medicaid fraud attorneys will work with you to prepare for the audit or investigation and work with the authorities during the investigation to protect your interests.
 We will work with you to ensure you submit sufficient information to support your claims and reimbursement to help avoid overpayment demands.
 Depending on the facts of the case, we may be able to prevent criminal charges from being filed and avoid licensing action or overpayment action.

 Medicaid Fraud Actions

 Providers suspected of fraud can face both criminal and civil charges for Medicaid fraud.
 Unlike other health law matters, Medicaid fraud cases often progress very quickly and have devastating consequences, if not handled properly and timely.
-Often Medicaid fraud cases are assigned to special prosecutors who are very experienced in fraud and abuse laws.
-Therefore, providers accused of Medicaid fraud should retain an attorney who is exceptionally experienced in handling Medicaid fraud matters at the earliest opportunity.
+Often, Medicaid fraud cases are assigned to special prosecutors who are very experienced in fraud and abuse laws.
+Therefore, providers accused of Medicaid fraud should retain an attorney who is exceptionally experienced in handling Medicaid fraud matters and do so at the earliest opportunity.